 Actions considered unacceptable include, but are not limited to:

 Physical violence, abuse, written or spoken language that leads someone to feel afraid, written or oral language containing expletives, hate speech, defamatory statements, inflammatory allegations, unwanted physical attention, sexual harassment, unreasonably persistent communications, unreasonable time scale demands.

 Brighton Fringe Communications

-Brighton Fringe Ltd and its staff endeavour to reply to email and telephone communications from participants within two working days.
+Brighton Fringe Ltd and its staff endeavour to reply to email and telephone communications from artists within two working days.

 Your registration fee contributes towards the services Brighton Fringe Ltd. provides to administer the festival.
 This includes:

 Please note, there will be no official Brighton Fringe brochure for 2024.

 All Brighton Fringe events must have Public Liability Insurance (PLI) for Brighton Fringe 2024 and be able to provide proof of PLI (Insurance Company name plus Policy Number) by 1 May 2024.

 Please check all copy for your event details to ensure there are no mistakes in the information you are providing us.
 It is your responsibility to ensure this is correct at the point of registration.

 If we consider, in our sole discretion, that the content of any event or public statements made by an artist of Brighton Fringe, whether before or during the festival, discriminate against any of the protected characteristics as outlined in the Equality Act 2010 or otherwise could be perceived to be hate speech, defamatory statements, inflammatory allegations, we reserve the right to remove the event from our programme and refund the registration fee.